dfinity/snsdemo/README.md

 ![image](docs/images/smiley.png)

-After this turorial is complete we hope that you will experiment using the same commands with your own projects.
+After this tutorial is complete we hope that you will experiment using the same commands with your own projects.

 ## Install dfx
 This dfx functionality has not been released yet, so you will need a special build, which you can obtain as follows: